1500 metres at the World Athletics Championships

-The 1500 metres at the World Championships in Athletics has been contested by both men and women since the inaugural edition in 1983.
+The 1500 metres has been contested at the World Championships in Athletics by both men and women since the inaugural edition in 1983.
 It is the second most prestigious title in the discipline after the 1500 metres at the Olympics.
 The competition format typically has two qualifying rounds leading to a final between twelve athletes.
 It is one of two middle-distance running events on the programme, alongside the World Championship 800 metres.

-The championship records for the event are 3:27.65 minute for men, set by Hicham El Guerrouj in 1999, and 3:58.52 minutes for women, set by Tatyana Tomashova in 2003.
+The championship records for the event are 3:27.65 minute for men, set by Hicham El Guerrouj in 1999, and 3:51.95 minutes for women, set by Sifan Hassan in 2019.
 The world record has never been broken or equalled at the competition by either men or women, reflecting the lack of pacemaking and athletes' more tactical approach to championship races.